drkaushiksarkar/SPECTRA----Enterprise/README.md

 ## Disclaimer

-This repo provides research software for modeling and forecasting.
-It is **not** a medical device and should be used with expert oversight.
+This repo provides an AI Platform for modeling and forecasting dengue.
+It is **not** a medical diagnotics device.